-Students in the M.S. thesis program must take a minimum of 12 semester course credit hours in the Food Science and Technology Department, a minimum of 20 semester course credit hours at The Ohio State University, and a minimum of 30 total semester credits (including FST 7999 Thesis Research).
-Courses from FST must be 5000 level or above, and courses from other fields should be 4000 level or above to receive graduate course credit.
+Students in the MS thesis program must take a minimum of 12 semester course credit hours in the Food Science and Technology department, a minimum of 20 semester course credit hours at The Ohio State University, and a minimum of 30 total credit hours (including FDSCTE 7193 (individual studies)/7999 (thesis research)).
+Courses from FST must be 5000 level or above, and courses from other fields should be 4000 level or above and taught by a faculty member to receive graduate course credit.
 Students must register for the 10XX section of dual-level courses for them to count towards graduate course credit.
 Sections identified with a 00XX number are undergraduate level only.
-In addition, a minimum of 4 credit hours should be 6000 levels and above with at least 2 of those being from FST.
-Seminars do not count toward the required 6000 level course credits but will count towards the required 20 graduation credits.
-FST 7193/8193 (individual studies), and 7999/8999 (research credits) do not count toward the course credit requirements.
+In addition, a minimum of 6 credit hours must be 6000 level and above with at least 4 of those being from FST.
+FDSCTE 7193 (individual studies) and 7999(research credits) do not count toward the 20 course credit requirements.
 English as a second language courses (any courses in EDUTL) do not count toward the graduate course credit requirement.